Bereketmuniye/city-api/README.md

 - No database configuration or migrations are required

 The API comes pre-populated with 3 sample cities:
-1. New York, USA
+1. Addis Ababa, Ethiopia
-2. London, United Kingdom
+2. Bahirdar, Ethiopia
-3. Tokyo, Japan
+3. Hawassa, Ethiopia

 ## Project Structure